RipaEx/whitepaper/README.md

 # whitepaper
 RipaEx whitepaper repository

-eng -> english whitepaper
+* eng -> english whitepaper
-ita -> italian whitepaper
+* ita -> italian whitepaper

-# THIS REPOSITORY IS A WORK IN PROGRESS: CONTENT OF THE WHITEPAPER MAY NOT RAPRESENT THE FINAL WORKFLOW OF THE PROJECT
+# THIS REPOSITORY IS A WORK IN PROGRESS